MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/monitor-opentelemetry-exporter-readme.md

 ## Troubleshooting

-The exporter raises exceptions defined in [Azure Core](https://github.com/Azure/azure-sdk-for-python/blob/azure-monitor-opentelemetry-exporter_1.0.0b8/sdk/core/azure-core/README.md#azure-core-library-exceptions).
+The exporter raises exceptions defined in [Azure Core](https://github.com/Azure/azure-sdk-for-python/blob/azure-monitor-opentelemetry-exporter_1.0.0b9/sdk/core/azure-core/README.md#azure-core-library-exceptions).

 ## Next steps

 ### More sample code

-Please find further examples in the [samples](https://github.com/Azure/azure-sdk-for-python/tree/azure-monitor-opentelemetry-exporter_1.0.0b8/sdk/monitor/azure-monitor-opentelemetry-exporter/samples) directory demonstrating common scenarios.
+Please find further examples in the [samples](https://github.com/Azure/azure-sdk-for-python/tree/azure-monitor-opentelemetry-exporter_1.0.0b9/sdk/monitor/azure-monitor-opentelemetry-exporter/samples) directory demonstrating common scenarios.

 ### Additional documentation

 For more extensive documentation on the Azure Monitor service, see the [Azure Monitor documentation][product_docs] on docs.microsoft.com.

 For detailed overview of OpenTelemetry, visit their [overview](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/overview.md) page.

+For the official OpenTelemetry Python documentation and how to enable other telemetry scenarios, visit the official OpenTelemetry [website](https://opentelemetry.io/docs/instrumentation/python/).

+For more information on the Azure Monitor OpenTelemetry Distro, which is a bundle of useful, pre-assembled components (one of them being this current package) that enable telemetry scenarios with Azure Monitor, visit the [README](https://github.com/microsoft/ApplicationInsights-Python/tree/main/azure-monitor-opentelemetry-distro).

 ## Contributing